 Even a pandemic can't stop the Emmys, one of Hollywood's most confusing awards shows honoring the best in television annually.
 Unlike the Oscars, which have been pushed later than usual in light of there being a comparative trickle of movies coming out, the Emmys are forging ahead.

-Of course, the coronavirus have some impact the Emmys, given that certain heavy-hitter shows that might otherwise have been eligible for this year's awards, such as FX's Fargo, had their premiere dates delayed or postponed.
+Of course, the coronavirus has some impact the Emmys, given that certain heavy-hitter shows that might otherwise have been eligible for this year's awards, such as FX's Fargo, had their premiere dates delayed or postponed.
 So what do you need to know about this year's event?
-Read on to learn about when the awards are being presented, who's hosting, and which shows and actors are likely to get nominated.
+Read on to learn about when the awards are being presented, who's hosting, and who will win: Watchmen!
+Succession!
+Schitt's Creek!

 When are the Emmys?